JohnTerragnoli/ECE382_Lab7/README.md

 | RIGHT | 1.74 V | 1.07 V | 0.91 V |

 Setting up the ADC10 Subsystem:
-* registers I will use:
+* The registers I will use:
   * `P1DIR`: sets the LED to an output
   * `P1OUT`: toggles the LED ON and OFF
   * `ADC10CTL0`: turns the ADC ON and OFF; sets Vcc and Vss references